10 Places to Write Paid Reviews for Movies, Restaurants, and More

 But reviews aren’t just for other consumers.
 Companies take your feedback seriously and use customer feedback to improve their products.
 Some will even pay their customers to leave candid feedback about their products, while others provide free product samples in exchange for reviews.

-If you want to make a few extra dollars, getting paid to write reviews can be a great way to do it.
+If you want to make a few extra dollars writing reviews for money, this can be a great way to do it.

 10 Places to Write Reviews for Money